FOGProject/fog-docs/docs/getting_started/fog_user_guide.md

 more information.
 With that being said we attempt to do a very good job of supporting our users, in fact it is one of the goals of FOG to have better support than most commercial products.
-All support requests should be placed through the FOG\'s forum which is located at:
+All support requests should be placed through the FOG's forum which is located at:

 \<<http://fogproject.org/forum/>\>